bonjour,

 run: nuget push *.nupkg ${{ secrets.NUGET_KEY }} -src https://api.nuget.org/v3/index.json

-if you just need to pack some VL files (no vs solution), you can remove the steps named Setup MSBuild.exe
+if you just need to pack some VL files (no vs solution), you can remove the steps named Setup MSBuild.exe and Build.

 and you’re done! your project should now be pushed to the Nuget Gallery :)